Successor-Predecessor Intrinsic Exploration: Successor-Predecessor Intrinsic Exploration

 \textbf{SPIE in discrete state space}.
 We define the \textit{SR-Relative} (SR-R) intrinsic reward, which is defined as the SR of the future state from the current state minus the sum of the SRs of the future state from all states.
 Formally, given a transition tuple, $(s, a, r, s', a')$, we define the SR-R intrinsic reward as:

 The above equation holds in deterministic MDPs (i.e., when $s'$ is a function of $(s, a)$).
-We note that the $j$-th column of the SR matrix represents the expected discounted occupancy to state $j$, starting from every state, hence constituting a \textit{temporally backward} measure of the accessibility of state $j$~\cite{bailey2022predecessor}.
+We note that the $j$-th column of the SR matrix represents the expected discounted occupancy to state $j$, starting from every state, hence constituting a \textit{temporally backward} measure of the accessibility of state $j$~\citep{bailey2022predecessor}.
 Therefore, $r_{\text{SR-R}}(s, a)$ consists of both a prospective measure ($\hat{\vec M}[s, s']$) and a retrospective measure ($||\hat{\vec M}[:, s']||_{1}$), and exploring with $r_{\text{SR}}$ is an instantiation of SPIE in discrete MDPs.
 Intuitively, $r_{\text{SR-R}}(s)$ can be interpreted as penalising transitions leading into states $s'$ that are frequently reached from many states other than $s$, hence providing an intrinsic motivation for guiding the agent towards states that are harder to reach in general, e.g, boundary states and bottleneck states.
+We thoroughly investigate the individual contribution of prospective and retrospective information through ablation studies in Appendix~\ref{sec: sarsa_srr_ablation}, and we observe that prospective information alone does not yield optimal exploration performance, whereas utilising only the retrospective information does not degrade exploration efficiency, indicating the importance of global topological information contained in the retrospective information for intrinsic exploration.

 In a closely related work, \citet{machado2020count} showed that $r_{\text{SR}}(s) = 1/||\hat{\vec M}[s, :]||_{1}$ can be used as an intrinsic reward that facilitates exploration in sparse reward settings.
 They additionally showed that the row norm of the online-learned SR matrix implicitly approximates the state visitation counts, so the resulting behaviour resembles count-based exploration.
 However, a key issue associated with $r_{\text{SR}}$ is that the asymptotic exploratory behaviour is uniformly random across all states, i.e., ${||\vec M[s,:]||_{1}\rightarrow 1/(1-\gamma), \forall s\in\mathcal{S}}$.
 We note that exploration involves learning of both the environmental transition structure $\mathcal{P}^{\pi}$ and the reward structure $\mathcal{R}$.
 Hence, were the SR matrix to be known \textit{a priori} (hence $\mathcal{P}^{\pi}$ could be implicitly derived), no intrinsic motivation would be introduced at any state and the resulting agent regresses back to random exploration, omitting further efficient exploration for learning $\mathcal{R}$.
 Since $r_{\text{SR-R}}$ contains the sum of columns of the SR matrix, the asymptotic uniformity in $r_{\text{SR}}$ no longer holds, yielding non-trivial intrinsic exploration even when the SR matrix is known and fixed \textit{a priori}, allowing continual exploration for learning the reward structure despite sparse extrinsic reinforcement.